datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 ![](./carrot-desktop-07.png)

-And if something does not right, both Camunda and carrot-rcc services stream their log into system(d) journal, which can be viewed either from terminal or clicking Journal icon on the desktop.
+And if something does not seem to be running right, both Camunda and carrot-rcc services stream their logs into system(d) journal, which can be viewed either from terminals or by clicking Journal icon on the desktop.

 ![](./carrot-desktop-09.png)